GlennVL-AP/cpp-programming-slides/slides/session_3/index.md

 Note:

-* Preconditions are the most important!
+* Pre-conditions are the most important!
-* Postcondition are not often added as code.
+* Post-condition are not often added as code.
 * We are using lambdas here, a short way of writing functions.
 * []{} declares a lambda.
 * Between [] we say which variables we want to be available inside the lambda body {}.